Banana bites are one of the simplest snacks ever so today I have gut healthy banana bites 7 ways.

 - If all else fails, throw all ingredients into your food processor, and let the food processor do its job at churning out some of the best nut butter you’ve ever had!

-Now, if you do decide to purchase the A Gutsy Girl’s Nut Butter Recipes, here are other things you’ll find in the e-book:
+Now, if you do decide to purchase my nut butter recipes, here are other things you’ll find in the e-book: